“Such confidence”: SA in a tailspin over woman’s crazy love triangle

 Woman's hilarious story of bae trends on TikTok

 @lostxreggeria's hilarious TikTok video hit over 1.5 million views.
-The young woman is a content creator that posts videos of her giving make-up tutorials while telling outrageous stories about her life experiences.
+The young woman is a content creator who posts videos of her giving make-up tutorials while telling outrageous stories about her life experiences.

-Eskom's loadshedding has woman flexing that bf booked her hotel for her studies, TikTok video leaves many envious

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!